typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 ## Change service state

-In order to start, stop or restart ConductR Core on one node change the state of the service.
+To start, stop or restart ConductR Core on one node change the state of the service.

 **sysvinit**